NhatMinh12/Reader-Web-Plugin/README.md

 ## Key features

-1. Contextual Querying: Users can ask questions about the webpage they're currently visiting, and the plugin will provide answers in real-time, leveraging the GPT-3.5 model's ability to understand and generate human-like text.
+1. Contextual Querying: Users can ask questions about the webpage they're currently visiting, and the plugin will provide answers in real time, leveraging the GPT-3.5 model's ability to understand and generate human-like text.
 2. Highlight and Ask: Users can highlight specific text on a webpage and ask questions about it specifically, allowing for detailed inquiries about complex topics.
 3. Page Summary: Generate a succinct summary of a webpage, ideal for long articles or dense technical documentation.
 4. Fact-checking: Users can ask the plugin to verify information on the webpage using its built-in ability to compare against known data.